-The term "Design Storm" shall mean the depth and time distribution from a storm event measured in probability of occurrence (e.g., 50-yr. storm) and duration (e.g., 24-hour), and used in computing stormwater management control systems.
+The term "Design Storm" shall mean the magnitude and temporal distribution of precipitation from a storm event measured in probability of occurrence (e.g., a 5-year storm) and duration (e.g., 24 hours), used in the design and evaluation of stormwater management systems.
+See also "Return Period" at § 25-231.